eallion/mastodon-embed-timeline/README.md

 By default it will show a timeline with 20 posts from the instance [mastodon.social](https://mastodon.social/public/local)

-ℹ️ If you are trying to initialize the script before `mastodon-timeline.umd.js` is loaded, you will probably get such an error in the console: "_MastodonTimeline is not defined_".
-To fix that initialize the script by running:
+ℹ️ If you are trying to initialize the script before `mastodon-timeline.umd.js` is loaded, you will probably get such an error in the console:
+"_MastodonTimeline is not defined_".
+To fix that try to initialize the script as follow:

 ```js
 window.addEventListener("load", () => {